 You can also use the "Show" menu to choose to only see your regular applicants (choose "Show: Not Suggested") or only the suggested applicants that you've added to your project ("Show: Suggested").

 Just keep in mind that at this point the actor still doesn't know you're considering them, since they didn't apply.
 So if you decide to contact them later you'll need to explain what your project is, and ask them if they're interested in participating.
-The easiest way to do this is to click the "Invite" icon on their candidate card:
+The easiest way to do this is to click the "Invite to Apply" button on their candidate card:

 That will let you send them a formal invitation to apply with just a couple of quick clicks, and the invite will be automatically linked to your job-listing/casting-call so the talent will be able to easily see what your project is about, so they can decide if they're interested.